Percona-Lab/pmm-submodules/docs/PREPARE_RELEASE_CANDIDATE.md

 ## Recreate RC
 ![Release candidate recreate process](img/rc-recreate.png)

 If you want recreate RC and RC branches you can use option: REMOVE_RELEASE_BRANCH in [release candidate job](https://pmm.cd.percona.com/blue/organizations/jenkins/pmm2-prepare-release-candidate).
-Be careful, bracnhes will be recreated from PMM-2.0 branch.
+Be careful, branches will be recreated from PMM-2.0 branch.